ERP software: With low-code software to the individual database

 Companies that rely on standard ERP systems often reach their limits.
 Changes in the structure or functionality are difficult to make and often cost tremendous amounts of money.
 With a low-code ERP solution, on the other hand, you benefit from:

-Low-code ERP can be adapted to your own processes and workflows on your own.
-Thus, industry-specific solutions from construction to HR management can be implemented.
+• Flexibility: Low-code ERP can be adapted to your own processes and procedures on your own.
+This makes it possible to implement industry-specific solutions from the construction industry to personnel management.

-As your processes grow, the low-code ERP grows with you.
+• scalability: As your processes grow, low-code ERP grows with you.
 Scalability is critical in pretty much every industry, which is why the agility of low-code platforms is increasingly in demand.

-Visual editors and drag-and-drop features allow Citizen Developers to customise pre-built templates or implement completely new solutions on their own.
+• Ease of use: Visual editors and drag-and-drop features enable Citizen Developers to customize ready-made templates or implement completely new solutions themselves.

-Whether in an architect's office, on construction sites or in social projects: Mobile working is becoming increasingly important.
+• Mobile working: Whether in an architecture office, on construction sites or in social projects: mobile working is becoming increasingly important.
 Offline access via app is therefore an essential feature for low-code ERPs.

-In traditional ERP systems, data visualisation and analysis are only possible to a limited extent.
-Yet reports are an important criterion for making success-relevant decisions.
-Thanks to the intuitive operation, data reports can be easily created in a low-code tool according to the modular principle.
+• Data visualization: In traditional ERP systems, data visualization and analysis are only possible to a limited extent.
+Reports are an important criterion for making success-relevant decisions.
+Thanks to the intuitive operation, data reports can be easily created in a low-code tool using the modular principle.

 Low-code ERP disadvantages